ottypes/text-unicode/README.md

 [1, ' hi ', 2, {d:3}]
 ```

-This operation will skip the first character, insert ' hi ', skip 2 more
+This operation will skip the first character (1), insert ' hi ', skip 2 more
 characters then delete the next 3 characters.
 The result would be:

 ```